Iximiel/aoc2025/README.md

    - then repeat this with the next significant digit using the swapped out digit
    - repeat this until there are no more digits in the result array or if the swap did not happened
  - turns out that to work the "bigger" should be and "bigger or equal", luckily the authors of aoc give us a very generous test set that caught that hiccup

+## Puzzle 4

+For part1 is matter of counting neigbors, it looks easy, so that I am sure that will be a "we did it not because it is easy, but becasue we tought it was easy" situation.

+I want to try to store the data using less memory possible